LightDvlpr/PersonAPI/README.md

 These tests will be run against our test database.

->Just like the main database the test Database is also accessible through pgAdmin In order to access the test database through pgAdmin change the variables in the above pgAdmin access process to the following
+>Just like the main database the test Database is also accessible through pgAdmin
+In order to access the test database through pgAdmin change the variables in the above pgAdmin access process to the following

-`Host : 192.168.0.1`
+`Host : 192.168.0.1`.
-`Port : 2345`
+`Port : 2345`.
-`Maintenance database : TestPersonalDB`
+`Maintenance database : TestPersonalDB`.
-`Username: TestPostgres`
+`Username: TestPostgres`.
-`Password: password`
+`Password: password`.